-Plots the tree-bases statistics that characterize the cross-species conservation of the modules and marks the modules that were found to be conserved/diverged.
+Plots the tree-based statistics that characterize the cross-species conservation of the modules and marks the modules that were found to be conserved/diverged.

 Usage